fairy-stockfish/Fairy-Stockfish/Readme.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/ianfab/Fairy-Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/ianfab/Fairy-Stockfish/branch/master)
 [![PyPI version](https://badge.fury.io/py/pyffish.svg)](https://badge.fury.io/py/pyffish)

 Fairy-Stockfish is a chess variant engine derived from [Stockfish](https://github.com/official-stockfish/Stockfish/) designed for the support of fairy chess variants and easy extensibility with more games.
-It can play various historical, regional, and modern chess variants as well as [games with user-defined rules](https://github.com/ianfab/Fairy-Stockfish/wiki/Variant-configuration).
+It can play various regional, historical, and modern chess variants as well as [games with user-defined rules](https://github.com/ianfab/Fairy-Stockfish/wiki/Variant-configuration).
 For [compatibility with graphical user interfaces](https://github.com/ianfab/Fairy-Stockfish/wiki/Usage) it supports the UCI, UCCI, USI, and CECP/XBoard protocols.

 The goal of the project is to create an engine supporting a large variety of chess-like games, equipped with the powerful search of Stockfish.
 Despite its generality the [playing strength](https://github.com/ianfab/Fairy-Stockfish/wiki/Playing-strength) is on a very high level in almost all supported variants.
-Due to its multi-protocol support Fairy-Stockfish should work with almost any chess variant GUI.
+Due to its multi-protocol support Fairy-Stockfish works with almost any chess variant GUI.

 ## Installation
 You can download the [Windows executable](https://github.com/ianfab/Fairy-Stockfish/releases/latest/download/fairy-stockfish-largeboard_x86-64.exe) or [Linux binary](https://github.com/ianfab/Fairy-Stockfish/releases/latest/download/fairy-stockfish-largeboard_x86-64) from the [latest release](https://github.com/ianfab/Fairy-Stockfish/releases/latest) or [compile the program from source](https://github.com/ianfab/Fairy-Stockfish#compiling-stockfish-yourself-from-the-sources).
 The program comes without a graphical user interface, so you perhaps want to use it together with a [compatible GUI](https://github.com/ianfab/Fairy-Stockfish/wiki/Usage#guis), or play against it right away online at [pychess](https://www.pychess.org/).
 Read more about [how to use](https://github.com/ianfab/Fairy-Stockfish/wiki/Usage) Fairy-Stockfish in the wiki.

+## Contributing

+If you appreciate this project, please consider to support it by [donating via paypal](https://paypal.me/FairyStockfish), by [contributing CPU time](https://github.com/ianfab/fishtest/wiki) to the framework for testing of code improvements, or by [contributing to the code](https://github.com/ianfab/Fairy-Stockfish/wiki/Contributing) or documentation.

 ## Supported games